Benjamin Taylor (author): Career

 Benjamin Taylor's travel memoir, Naples Declared: A Walk Around the Bay, was released on May 10, 2012 by Marian Wood Books, a division of Penguin (USA).
 Publishers Weekly named Naples Declared as one of its "Top Ten Travel Books of 2012."
 Naples Declared was also named a Best Book of 2012 by The New Yorker, where Judith Thurman wrote, "It is a work of voluptuous erudition; a meditation on place and displacement; a paean to the chance encounter—a worldly adventure story...I found it transporting."
 His edition of the collected non-fiction of Saul Bellow, There Is Simply Too Much to Think About, was published by Viking in March 2015.
 Writing in the New York Review of Books, Nathaniel Rich described the collection as "magnificent...an intimate portrait of Bellow’s defiant, irascible mind, and a milestone of twentieth-century criticism...The collection offers a triumphant overabundance of riches—which is exactly why we read Bellow in the first place."

 Taylor's biography of Marcel Proust, Proust: The Search, was chosen as a "Best Book of 2015" by Robert McCrum of The Observer and Thomas Mallon of the New York Times Book Review.

-In 2017, Penguin Random House released The Hue and Cry at Our House: A Year Remembered, a memoir of one year in Taylor's childhood in Forth Worth, Texas, following the assassination of President John F. Kennedy.
+In 2017, Penguin Random House released The Hue and Cry at Our House: A Year Remembered, a memoir of one year in Taylor's childhood in Fort Worth, Texas, following the assassination of President John F. Kennedy.
 It won the 2017 Los Angeles Times – Christopher Isherwood Prize for Autobiographical Prose.
 Later that year, Farrar, Straus and Giroux released Debriefing: Collected Stories of Susan Sontag, which was edited by Taylor.

 Here We Are: My Friendship with Philip Roth, was published in May 2020 by Penguin Books.

+In 2021, Taylor received a Literature Award from the American Academy of Arts and Letters.

 Taylor appeared on the March 16, 2012, episode of the ABC series Primetime: What Would You Do?.
 He was shown berating an actress portraying an abusive fashion editor.